supalarry/api-symfony-v3/README.md

 > `api/config/services.yml` : declares which repositories are used for production.
 Production repositories are stored in api/src/Repository/Prod.

-With docker running, switch to api folder
+With docker running, open a new terminal in the root folder and switch to api folder

 ```
 cd api